 For this recipe, you will need to gently press the dough down with a sugar-dipped glass, but that’s it.
-They are not a traditional cut-out sugar cookies, but rather a simple anytime kind of cookie that’s quick and easy to make.
+They are not traditional cut-out sugar cookies, but rather a simple anytime kind of cookie that’s quick and easy to make.

 How to Make Sugar Cookies from Scratch

-These sugar cookies are so easy to make, don’t be surprised if you end up making a batch week after week (that might be something I know something about…).
+These old-fashioned sugar cookies are so easy to make, don’t be surprised if you end up making a batch week after week (that might be something I know something about…).

 - Cream together butter and sugar.
 This helps create a light and fluffy base for the cookies, so be sure to continue creaming until they’re fully combined and lighter in color.
 If you’re not sure, keep going, you’ll see the change as it comes together and becomes a pale color.